uniqpath/dmt/INSTALL.md

 ```

 With this DMT SYSTEM core idea you replicate the global DMT ENGINE that you got from source through install to one or more devices that you own or manage.
 Along with core DMT ENGINE you also pass the replica of your private user directory (`~/.dmt/user`) so that your devices can execute your own customized version of the engine reliably and independently.

-Read the documentation for more info on this very powerful aspect.

 You can also update all nearby devices with: